rocknrome/jsr-fake-resume-lab/README.md

 ![](https://imgur.com/gpMfn6n.png)

-## Overview
+//## Overview
 Grumpy cat is looking for a new job and needs a resume!
 Using what you know about HTML, help him by creating a resume website for him.
 (Note: You don't need to know 'real information' about Grumpy Cat -- just make things up!)

-## Getting Started
+//## Getting Started
 - `Fork` and `clone` this repository
 - `cd` into the directory on your local machine
 - Create an `index.html`file

-This is what he wants you to include and do for his resume:
+//This is what he wants you to include and do for his resume:

-- have an `index.html` file
+//- have an `index.html` file

-- have HTML `boilerplate` code for `index.html`
+//- have HTML `boilerplate` code for `index.html`
   - _HINT:_ in your `index.html` file type `html` or `!` and press tab.
 A few basic HTML tags should populate your file, including `head` and `body`
 - Include:
-  - at least one header
+  //- at least one header
-  - navigation (these can be dummy links that don't go anywhere yet)
+  //- navigation (these can be dummy links that don't go anywhere yet)
-  - at least one list
+  //- at least one list